sagarnildass/AlphaZero-Tic-Tac-Toe-App/README.md

     -   Displays the AI's probability of winning based on the current game state.
     -   Updated after each AI move.
-    -   The Player can also click any node to get its information.
     -   The MCTS summary is also shown at the end of each move.

 ![Probability of AI winning in Alpha Zero MCTS Tic-Tac-Toe Game](./frontend/public/probability_winning.png "Probability of AI winning in Alpha Zero MCTS Tic-Tac-Toe Game")